VoyagerInnovations/vOS/README.md

-vOS is minimal CentOS-based hardened OS ideal for AWS.
+vOS is minimal and hardened CentOS-based hardened OS ideal for AWS.

 ### Supported OS
 - CentOS 6